rchain/architecture-docs/execution_model/rhovm.rst

 The synchronization of an input and output process at :code:`key` is the event that triggers a state transition of RhoVM.
 At first glance, the output process, which stores the contract :code:`@Q` to the location denoted by :code:`key`, appears to constitute a state transition in itself.
 However, the rho-calculus reduction semantics have an *observability* requirement.
 For any future computation :code:`P` to occur, the reduction rule requires that the input process :code:`for ( val <- key) P` *observes* the assignment at :code:`key`.
 This is because only the input term defines future computation, which means that the output term alone is computationally insignificant.
 Therefore, no *observable* state transition occurs until the input and output terms synchronize at :code:`key`.
 This obvservability requirement is enforced at compile-time to prevent DDoS attacks by repeated output :code:`key!(@Q)` invocation.

 It has been demonstrated that an application of the rho-calculus reduction rule, to a data element of a key-value data store, constitutes a state transition of an instance of the RhoVM.
-The goal, however, is to verify and maintain every state transition that is specified by any contract to ever execute on an instance of the VM.
+The goal, however, is to verify and maintain every state transition that is specified by any contract to ever execute on an instance of the RhoVM.
 This means that the configuration history of the key-value data store must be maintained through modification, hence it being a *persistent* data structure.
 Therefore, each key must map to the verified history of reductions to occur at that location:

 .. figure:: ../img/transaction_history.png